Chishan Prison: Lee Ming-che

 Lee Ming-che (Taiwanese: 李明哲) is a Taiwanese pro-democracy activist imprisoned in Chishan Prison for five years from 2017 until 2022.
 In 2018 Lee was transferred to a prison in Hebei before being transferred back to Chishan.
-From 2017 to 2019 his health deteriorated and he lost 30kg.
+From 2017 to 2019 his health deteriorated and he lost 30 kg.

 Li Wangyang

 Li Wangyang (Chinese: 李旺阳) was a Chinese labor activist who served ten years in Chishan Prison from 2001 to 2011.
 He was sentenced for "inciting subversion of state power."

 Zhang Jingsheng

 Zhang Jingsheng (Chinese: 张京生) is a Chinese singer-songwriter who has composed a number of songs based on his time in Chishan.
-He is a significant artist of the Prison song genera, a genera of traditional music that predates the Communist takeover.
+He is a significant artist of the Prison song genre, a genre of traditional music that predates the Communist government.
 Zhang Jingsheng is alleged by fellow inmates to have been tortured and otherwise mistreated during his time at Chishan.

 Zhang Shanguang

 Zhang Shanguang (Chinese: 张善光) is a labor organizer who spent several years in Chishan Prison.
 He was sentenced to prison in 1989 due to his work organizing the Hunan Workers' Autonomous Federation.
 He was released and subsequently imprisoned at Chishan again in 1998 due to having contact with a Radio Free Asia reporter.
 In 2001 Zhang Shanguang was severely beaten by guards after organizing a petition to end torture and long working hours at the jail.